Lokesh-Kudipudi/Epoch-GoalForge-2025/README.md

 ## Things to do

 - Testing for Bugs
+- Think of the Profile photo alternative
-- Use the desired design for the PDF
+- GIF for Processing Screen
+- Made with Epoch Team Header
+- LeaderBoard
 - Enable RLS for supabase